connorrothschild/map-missing-migrants/README.md

 ### Brooks County

 The other is in the Southeastern part of Texas.
 There are deaths scattered throughout, but the greatest concentration is in one place: Brooks County.
-Over <a target = '_blank' href = 'https://www.nytimes.com/interactive/2017/05/04/us/texas-border-migrants-dead-bodies.html'>500 migrants' remains</a> have been found in this county since 2009.
+Over <a target = '_blank' href = 'https://www.nytimes.com/2019/04/18/us/mexico-border-deaths.html'>642 migrants' remains</a> have been found in this county since 2009.

+If these dead or missing migrants were residents of Brooks County, they would make up 8.9% of its population.

 ## Different Causes